Odeyiany2/FLiT-Apprenticeship-Data-Science-Projects/Project_2 Hotel-Reviews-Analysis-Tableau/README.md

 The goal is to explore the dataset, identify interesting patterns, and create impactful visualizations to tell a compelling data story.

 ## Tools used for Analysis
-* `SQL Environment(postgreSQL)` - For Data Manipulation
+* `SQL Environment` - For Data Manipulation
 * `Tableau` - For Data Visualization
 * `Github` - For Documentation and code

 ## Process Structure
 **1. Data Importation and Exploration:**
-- I will import the provided hotel reservation dataset for exploration into my preferred SQL environment(PostgreSQL)
+- I will import the provided hotel reservation dataset for exploration into my preferred SQL environment(MySQL)
-- Using PostgreSQL will help to easily manage the large data we have and help with the handling of complex queries.
+- Using MySQL will help to easily manage the large data we have and help with the handling of complex queries.

 **2. SQL Analysis:**
 - Use SQL for data manipulation and analysis.